laudbrian/angular-radio/README.md

-This is  NPR morning show application that plays streams
+This repo is for an application that plays morning streams from the NPR API

-creating with AngularJS
+Created using AngularJS

 All credit goes to this site for the tutorial: